 In the above technical architecture diagram, a topology is shown with five bolts to process the data coming from two spouts.

-Underneath, Storm makes use of zeromq (0mq, zeromq), an advanced, embeddable networking library that provides wonderful features that make Storm possible.
+Underneath, Storm makes use of zeromq (0mq, ZEROMQ), an advanced, embeddable networking library that provides wonderful features that make Storm possible.
 Let’s list some characteristics of zeromq:

-The following are some of the features of Storm that make it a perfect solution to process streams of data in real time:
+The following are some of the features of Storm that make it a perfect solution to process streams of data in real-time:

 a) Fast: Storm has been reported to process up to 1 million tuples per second per node.

-b) Horizontally scalable: Being fast is a necessary feature to build a high volume/velocity data processing platform, but a single-node will have an upper limit on the number of events that it can process per second.
-A node represents a single machine in your setup that execute Storm applications.
+b) Horizontally scalable: Being fast is a necessary feature to build a high volume/velocity data processing platform, but a single node will have an upper limit on the number of events that it can process per second.
+A node represents a single machine in your setup that executes Storm applications.
 Storm, being a distributed platform, allows you to add more nodes to your Storm cluster and increase the processing capacity of your application.
 Also, it is linearly scalable, which means that you can double the processing capacity by doubling the nodes.

 d) Guaranteed data processing: Storm provides strong guarantees that each message passed on to it to process will be processed at least once.
 In the event of failures, Storm will replay the lost tuples.
 Also, it can be configured so that each message will be processed only once.